selimrecep/nginx-dynamic-proxy/README.md

 var settings = [10, 10, dom, "https", ip, 443, zoneName, 5, 15]; // You can be confused with these values.
 You will understand them while you are coding (JSDoc).
 And you can look into scheme.conf then compare the variable names and values.
 ~~~
+(Be sure that you have configured your DNS settings)
 And then add your website

 ~~~javascript